 Jim Chaplin, first on the right, second row

-Jim Chaplin, in the very back on the sidelines wearing a white shirt
+Jim Chaplin is in the very back, on the sidelines, wearing a white shirt

 Jim Chaplin, back left, wearing glasses

 Jim Chaplin is wearing a white hat and carving the S on the wall.

 Jim Chaplin's era average his junior and senior years at the University of Maine

 How kind of the Lambda Chi's to recall that snowball epic.
 Fijis did indeed initiate that running battle by attacking Phi Mu, which used to be across College Ave.
 After being caught off guard, the Phi Mu's needed to vent, so we joined forces to attack ATO - a slaughter, I might add.
 Some ATO's joined us and we proceeded up College Ave. picking off targets as we went.
 One memorable moment for me came as we paused to catch our breath across the street from Phi Eta and Jim Chaplin, pitching ace for the Black Bears baseball team was challenged to chuck one of his best at Stodder Hall, a dorm about 40 yards away.
 Jimmy packed a ball, wound up, and followed through with a beautiful stride.
 There was a hushed pause as the crowd watched the building, the only sound the falling snow.
 Then a large window on the third floor exploded.
 A cheer went up from the snowy warriors and the attack recommenced on the next house, probably Kappa Sig.
 A fine time was had by all - except for the guys (I think Stodder was a men's dorm then) who lived in that dorm room.

 Phi Mu and Alpha Tau Omega

 Omega Mu, 1974